spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

 tags: ["edge"]
 ---

-When you use Trusted Boot, your OS becomes part of the Extensible Firmware Interface (EFI) file that gets loaded by the firmware of the Edge host and booted directly.
+When you use Trusted Boot, your Operating System (OS) becomes part of the Extensible Firmware Interface (EFI) file that gets loaded by the firmware of the Edge host and booted directly.
 This means that the EFI file may grow quite large due to the size of the OS and any customizations you may make, and you must ensure that your Edge host has the capacity to boot the large EFI file.

 This page guides you through how to estimate the bootable EFI limit of your Edge host as well as the EFI size of your installer ISO.
 You need to ensure that the bootable EFI size limit is greater than the size of the EFI partition in your